Stuttering speech therapist in Almaty — what you need to know

 At what age does stuttering most often appear

-Speech fluency: we use the "speech flow" technique — speaking with a soft voice onset, without jerks, with vowel lengthening.
+Speech fluency: we use the "speech flow" technique — we speak with a soft voice onset, without jerks, with vowel lengthening.
 First at the level of sounds and syllables, then words and phrases.
 We introduce pauses between semantic blocks.
 We teach not to fear silence — it is not an enemy, but a tool.

 Speech therapy massage for stuttering